woohoolabs/zen/README.md

 ### Use Cases of Woohoo Labs.
 Zen

-As mentioned before, Zen is suitable for projects needing maximum performance and easy configuration but not requiring the some common DI techniques, like method or scalar value injection.
+As mentioned before, Zen is suitable for projects needing maximum performance and easy configuration but not requiring some common DI techniques, like method or scalar value injection.
 If performance is not a concern for you, but you want a fully featured container, please choose another project.
 In this case, I would recommend you to check out the awesome [PHP-DI](https://github.com/php-di/php-di) instead of Zen.